 Trained at Saison in San Francisco with celebrated chef Joshua Skenes.

-A highlight of the Roux Scholarship trip to California was dining at three star Michelin Saison, in San Francisco.
+A highlight of the Roux Scholarship educational trip to California in 2016 was dining at three star Michelin Saison, in San Francisco.

 The visit took place while Harry Guy was completing the end of his training, cooking with celebrated chef Joshua Skenes part of his winner’s prize.
 Andrew Fairlie, the first winner of the Roux Scholarship talks about meeting up with Harry.

 Read all about Andrew’s visit and his interview with Harry and Joshua Skenes in The Caterer…

 Three star Michelin Saison is a world-class dining experience of open fire cooking, where local, seasonal produce is ’touched by the hearth.’

 Harry was support and development chef for the Eden Hotel Collection in Stratford-Upon-Avon, when he won.

 He beat five other finalists in a highly contested final held at Westminster Kingsway College, London, where they were asked to prepare and serve Norfolk black chicken cooked en croûte, cardoon gratin and tarragon sauce.

 Michel Roux Jr said: “At first sight it could seem like this was a straightforward and simple dish.
 However there were a lot of potential banana skins and Harry’s dish showed exceptional all round skills.”